opf/openproject-translations/README.md

 If you want to contribute translations, please visit [our crowin project](https://crowdin.net/project/openproject).

 This plugin contains some other things than translation files -- if you want to change those, join the OpenProject community and start collaborating.
-Details will can be found on the OpenProject Community [contribution page](https://www.openproject.org/projects/openproject/wiki/Contribution).
+Details can be found on the OpenProject Community [contribution page](https://www.openproject.org/projects/openproject/wiki/Contribution).

 In case you find a bug or need a feature, please report at https://www.openproject.org/projects/translations/issues